cristobalgvera/ez-clasp/README.md

    to create a new project.
 CLASP CLI will prompt some project types, you should select one of them.

-   After you run this script, inside the created `.clasp.json` file, we strongly recommend you to change the attribute `rootDir` value to `.`.
-This way you can share with your teammates and move your project without any issues.
-This is a Google CLASP CLI trouble.

 1. **If you have an existing project**, add your Apps Script ID inside [`.clasp.json`](./.clasp.json) in the **_scriptId_** key.